Samsung’s new folding smartphone flagship gets a much-needed camera upgrade

 Samsung

-For such expensive devices, Samsung’s eye-catching Galaxy Z Fold phones have long lagged the when it comes to their camera setup.
-That’s perhaps understandable, as the folding screen tech is both expensive and bulky, leaving less room and cost for decent cameras.
+For such expensive devices, Samsung’s eye-catching Galaxy Z Fold phones have long lagged the field when it comes to their camera setup.
+That’s perhaps understandable, as the folding screen tech is both expensive and bulky, less room and cost for decent cameras.
 It’s sad news for photographers, though, as it’s meant you have to choose between a huge screen or great cameras.
 But that’s about to change, to some degree, with the launch of the new flagship Samsung Galaxy Z Fold4.

 The Samsung Galaxy Z Flip 4 was also simultaneously-announced, but given its camera specification is much lower, we’ll just focus on the Fold4 in this article.